easttennesseecc-star/Q-Top-Dog-IDE/GITHUB_COPILOT_API_KEY_EXPLAINED.md

 3. **Local Security**
    - VS Code is managed by Microsoft on your computer
-   - Q-IDE is your local development app
+   - Top Dog is your local development app
-   - GitHub requires explicit API key to confirm you want Q-IDE to have access
+   - GitHub requires explicit API key to confirm you want Top Dog to have access

 ---